-&lt;sup>6 Because Agri Stats reports are not publicly available, see, e.g., ¶¶ 128, 130, Plaintiffs' allegations regarding Agri Stats and its reports are upon information and belief, except as to the public statements alleged herein.
+6 Because Agri Stats reports are not publicly available, see, e.g., ¶¶ 142, 144, Plaintiffs' allegations regarding Agri Stats and its reports are upon information and belief, except as to the public statements alleged herein.

-- 117. Defendants and Co-Conspirator Mar-Jac Poultry participate in Agri Stats and provide and receive the detailed information described in this Complaint.
-However, because many Broiler companies have kept their participation in Agri Stats completely secret, certain other named and unnamed co-conspirators may also participate in Agri Stats. - 118.
-Agri Stats has profited from collecting and reporting Defendants' confidential business information, including by charging substantial fees of hundreds of thousands of dollars annually to each Defendant.
-Around March 2014, Agri Stats was acquired by the Eli Lilly company, which has allowed Eli Lilly to sell drugs and vaccines to Broiler producers based on the information Eli Lilly obtains through Agri Stats about producers' operations. - 119.
-According to former Pilgrim's CEO Don Jackson, Agri Stats is "basically a [] third party accounting firm that companies [use] in their process."
+123. Agri Stats has profited from collecting and reporting Defendants' confidential business information, including by charging substantial fees of hundreds of thousands of dollars annually to each Defendant.
+Around March 2014, Agri Stats was acquired by the Eli Lilly company, which has allowed Eli Lilly to sell drugs and vaccines to Broiler producers based on the information Eli Lilly obtains through Agri Stats about producers' operations.

+124. According to former Pilgrim's CEO Don Jackson, Agri Stats is "basically a [] third party accounting firm that companies [use] in their process."
 Agri Stats claims its mission is to "[i]mprove the bottom line profitability for our participants by providing accurate and timely comparative data while preserving confidentiality of individual companies."
-Agri Stats describes itself as a "benchmarking" service, which it says "allows organizations to develop plans on how to adopt best practice, usually with the aim of increasing some aspect of performance." - 120.
-According to an expert witness for Pilgrim's in contract-farmer litigation against Pilgrim's, "[p]robably no one in the industry would know better than [Agri Stats economist] Mike Donahue [as to whether Broiler production increased in 2008] because EMI is the same company as AgriStats, which is the company that gathers operating statistics from virtually every company in the chicken industry.
+Agri Stats describes itself as a "benchmarking" service, which it says "allows organizations to develop plans on how to adopt best practice, usually with the aim of increasing some aspect of performance."

+125. According to an expert witness for Pilgrim's in contract-farmer litigation against Pilgrim's, "[p]robably no one in the industry would know better than [Agri Stats economist] Mike Donahue [as to whether Broiler production increased in 2008] because EMI is the same company as AgriStats, which is the company that gathers operating statistics from virtually every company in the chicken industry.
 And they know definitively how many breeders are out there, how many pullets are out there, how many broilers are produced every week, and head count and pounds, everything else.
 They have massive amounts of statistics.
 And that's why they're so effective at reporting all of this [production information]."